-The present study provides the initial step for demonstrating the lipid lowering effect of fresh wheatgrass (T. aestivum) juice in hyperlipidaemic rat.
-To the best of our knowledge, no study was done on the lipid lowering effect of wheatgrass juice in hyperlipidaemic condition in our country previously.
+The present study demonstrated LDL lowering effect of fresh wheatgrass (T. aestivum) juice at hyperlipidaemic state.
+To the best of our knowledge, any study on the lipid lowering effect of wheatgrass juice in hyperlipidaemic condition has not been done in our country previously.
 Therefore, the result could not be correlated further with those of others.
-Further investigations are recommended to reconfirm and identify the hypolipidaemic active principles and elucidate its mechanism of action.
+Further investigations are recommended to reconfirm and identify the hypolipidaemic mechanism of action.
+However, toxicological study should also be done before any clinical use.